CapriciousSage/schemes/README.md

 FileBot Hosted Naming Scheme
 ============================

-This is a collection of filebot naming schemes to be loaded directly from a series of groovy files that I am yet to finish.
-When I do, I'll put it here, and reference everything on the FileBot forums.
+This is a collection of filebot naming schemes to be loaded directly from the advanced context menu script which can be installed from here: https://github.com/CapriciousSage/cmdlets/blob/master/context_menu_setup.cmd